Koushikman26/Network-Intrusion-Detection-System-using-Machine-Learning-/README.md

 Access the full code in the following Google Colab notebook: [Link to Source Code]

 📬 Contact
-For feedback or queries, feel free to reach out to Harsha G.
+For feedback or queries, feel free to reach out to Koushik S.

 🤝 Contributions Welcome!
 You can contribute by: